IDunion/OpenIDIDComm/README.md

     - When translating DIDs into DID Documents one has to understand the process of [DID Resolution](https://www.w3.org/TR/did-core/#resolution) (Chapter 7.1 without subchapters is enough!).
 It is very helpful to read about the resolution rules of some DID methods such as [did:peer](https://identity.foundation/peer-did-method-spec/) and [did:web](https://w3c-ccg.github.io/did-method-web/)
 - [DIDComm Specification](https://identity.foundation/didcomm-messaging/spec/)
     - After learning how DIDs work and what information is stored inside DID Documents it is fairly straight forward to read the DIDComm Specification

-### TODO: write custom summary of above topics for newcomers

 ---
 # Background